 The most common sign of a goitre is a lump in the neck which is usually benign.
 When it is large enough, one could see and spot the lump clearly.
 One could also feel tender to touch and feel difficulty while swallowing.
 Certain goitres are not large and do not show any symptoms.

 The two types of goitre are simple goitre and exophthalmic goitre.

 The simple goitre is caused by less secretion of thyroid hormone due to the deficiency of iodine in the diet.
 The thyroid gland enlarges to secrete more hormone and results in goitre.

 In exophthalmic goitre, the thyroid gland enlarges due to the presence of cancer or the formation of nodules in the thyroid gland.
 The enlarged gland is overactive and secretes large amounts of thyroid hormone.
 The main symptom is the bulging of eyeballs also known as exophthalmos.
 This disease is also known as Grave’s disease.
 It occurs more often in females.
 It is an autoimmune disorder where a person produces antibodies that mimic the action of TSH.

 Iodine Deficiency and Autoimmune Disorders

-Globally, the most recognized cause of thyroid goiter has been due to iodine deficiency, however, it is rare in the US since there is plenty of iodine in drinking water and certain foods we eat like table salt.
-Goiters could be caused also by thyroid nodules.
+Globally, the most recognized cause of thyroid goitre has been iodine deficiency, however, it is rare in the US since there is plenty of iodine in drinking water and certain foods we eat like table salt.
+Goitres could also be caused by thyroid nodules.

 Diagnosing Thyroid Goiters

-The doctor could spot a thyroid goiter in a physical test by examining your neck on whether it is large enough or not.
-But when the diagnosis has to be confirmed, the doctor might suggest few tests including blood tests, a thyroid, an ultrasound and a radioactive scan.
+The doctor could spot a thyroid goitre in a physical test by examining your neck, whether it is large enough or not.
+But when the diagnosis has to be confirmed, the doctor might suggest few tests including blood tests for thyroid hormones, an ultrasound and a radioactive scan.